kellym/smartquotes.js/README.md

 ## Contributing

 If you find bugs or additions to the code, the best way to contribute is to fork this repo, make the changes (without updating version numbers), and make a pull request back to this repo to be merged in.

-Still working on getting tests in place for Smartquotes.js.
+To generate smartquotes.min.js and smartquotes.min.js.map, run `npm run build`.